 - There are lots of filters and effects we can add to our pictures, but, importantly, we don’t have to.
 Your smartphone is powerful, creative and trustworthy – shoot with the same confidence you would with a regular camera, it deserves the same respect.

-Jeni studied photography at university and has been exhibited and published a number of times.
-She has previously run workshops on a number of subjects, including shooting with a smartphone, creating cyanotypes and basic film developing.
+Jeni Harney studied photography at university and has been exhibited and published a number of times.
+She has previously run workshops on a number of subjects, including shooting with a smartphone, creating cyanotypes and basic film development.

 Jeni’s work is a little bit different from the rest of the photographers featured in this piece, in that the smartphone is only one element of the final image.
 She uses her smartphone to capture black & white images which she feels will work well as a cyanotype.
 As she explains, ‘I download the image I want to use to my computer, importing it to Lightroom and editing as needed (though I also do usually edit in Snapseed directly on the phone).
 I’ll then open it in Photoshop, where I will flip it horizontally.